PeppeL-G/course-material/src/lectures/git-basics/README.md

 ## How does Git work?
 [There exists many different version control systems](https://en.wikipedia.org/wiki/Comparison_of_version-control_software#General_information), but let us focus on Git alone.
 Many other version control systems work in a similiar way and often use the same terms, but each term might have a little bit different meaning.

-In the text below the term *project folder* will be used to refer to a folder on your computer in which you put all the files that belongs to a project you are working on.
+In the text below the term *project folder* refers to a folder on your computer in which you put all the files that belongs to a project you are working on.
 If the project for example is about creating a new website, then the project folder could be a folder named `the-project`, and in this folder you put all the source files (in this case all the HTML files, CSS files, images, etc.) the website consists of.

 ### Repositories
 Version control systems make use of *repositories*.
 When you have a project you want to version control, you tell your version control system to create a new repository for you for that project.
 The repository is responsible for remembering all the different versions you have of your source files.
 So a single computer can contain multiple repositories: one for each project you version control.

 How a version control system internally represents a repository is not something we need to worry that much about, but it is good to know that Git uses a folder named `.git` in the project folder for this.
 The repository will contain all the different versions of the source files you want to remember.
 If you later delete the `.git` folder in your project folder, then you have deleted your entire repository for that project, and all the versions of your source files you have asked Git to remember for you will be gone.
 Be careful to not delete a `.git` folder by accident!

 To create a new Git repository for your project, go to the project folder and run the command `git init`.
 This will create the `.git` folder in your project folder for you.
-So far we haven't asked Git to remember any new version of the project for us, so the repository will at the moment be an empty repository (although the `.git` folder will already contain some files that are used by Git internally).
+So far we haven't asked Git to remember any new version of the project for us, so the repository will at the moment be an empty repository (although the `.git` folder will already contain some files Git uses internally).

 ::: warning Note
 Since the name of the `.git` folder starts with a dot, most file explorers don't display this folder unless you change a setting telling it to display files and folders that starts with a dot.
 How you change that settings depends on which file explorer you use (Google it...).
 :::

-::: tip Example
+::::: tip Example
 :::: code-group
 ::: code-group-item Windows PowerShell